-Information Clearinghouse on U.S. Global Warming Advocacy
+Information Clearinghouse on Climate Change Advocacy in the US

 USCAN has and is continuing to develop a centralized information database to allow members quick access to important fact sheets, policies, schedules, and other information.
-By using the USCAN website as an information clearinghouse, USCAN members will have a consolidated view of important information regarding our work on climate change.
+By using the USCAN website as an information clearinghouse, USCAN members have a consolidated view of important information regarding our work on climate change.
 E-mail list serves provide a further important mechanism for sharing information among USCAN members.

 Inclusion in Climate Action Network-International